Lafayette metropolitan area, Louisiana: Demographics

 In 2010, the U.S. Census Bureau reported there were 273,738 people, 89,536 households, and 61,826 families residing within metropolitan Lafayette.
 From 2010 to 2015, the Lafayette metropolitan area outpaced the Shreveport–Bossier City metropolitan area in North Louisiana by population, becoming the third largest metropolitan area in the state.
 In 2019, the Lafayette metropolitan area's population began a period of stagnation and slight decline.
 At the publication of the 2020 United States census, its metropolitan population was 478,384.

 According to the 2010 census, the metropolitan racial makeup was 71.86% White, 25.46% African American, 0.28% Native American, 1.05% Asian, 0.02% Pacific Islander, 0.45% from other races, and 0.87% from two or more races; Hispanics or Latinos of any race were 1.56% of the population.
 At the 2021 American Community Survey's 1-year estimates, the racial and ethnic makeup for the metropolis was 66% White, 25% Black and African American, 0% Native American, 2% Asian, 4% from two or more races, and 4% Hispanic or Latino American of any race.

 Economy

 The city and parish of Lafayette are the economic centers for Acadiana and the metropolitan region.
-Having been or currently economically established by Albertsons, Amazon, Brookshire Grocery Company, CGI, First Horizon Bank, JP Morgan Chase, LUSFiber, the Ochsner Health System, Petroleum Helicopters International, Perficient, and Rouses Markets, the area is also stimulated by the University of Louisiana at Lafayette and South Louisiana Community College.
+Having been or currently economically established by Albertsons, Amazon, Brookshire Grocery Company, CGI, First Horizon Bank, JP Morgan Chase, LUSFiber, the Ochsner Health System, Petroleum Helicopters International, Perficient, and Rouses Markets, the area is also economically stimulated by the University of Louisiana at Lafayette and South Louisiana Community College.